replicate/replicate-model-classifier/README.md

 GET /api/models/:owner/:model
 ```

-Returns a JSON object with the model classification:
+Returns a JSON object with the model classification.
+Responses are cached for 10 years.

 ```json
 {